|Title:||Carnegie Teaching and Research Building (CTAR), Leeds, UK|

 The Carnegie Teaching and Research Building (CTAR) is a new £45m, state-of-the-art specialist teaching and research facility that provides a new iconic home for students and athletes from the existing Carnegie School of Sport.
 The enhanced public realm provides a truly flexible, green environment that will support and encourage a vibrant campus lifestyle.

-The main plaza introduces a vibrant and sociable public realm space which encourages interaction for a dynamic demographic, with opportunities for informal learning and knowledge sharing.
-The plaza is framed by multi-stem trees and verdant planting following the dominant axis of the campus to frame views, provide structure and offer intimate seating hubs.
+The main plaza introduces a vibrant and sociable public realm space that encourages interaction for a dynamic demographic, with opportunities for informal learning and knowledge sharing.
+Multi-stem trees and verdant planting frame the plaza following the dominant axis of the campus to frame views, provide structure and offer intimate seating hubs.
 A grand staircase articulates the vast level change up to the plaza level to create a sense of grandeur, extending into sculpted grass plateaus and embankments, features prevalent in the surrounding setting.